China's solar industry rebounds, but will boom-bust cycle repeat?

 Michael Barker, analyst at global solar research firm Solarbuzz, said a risk now faced by the solar panel industry was manufacturers may react to improved demand “with somewhat irrational exuberance”.

-“This could upset the stabilization process that has occurred during the past year, once again creating an overcapacity situation,” he wrote in a note this week.
+“This could upset the stabilisation process that has occurred during the past year, once again creating an overcapacity situation,” he wrote in a note this week.

 China installed 8 GWs last year, turning it into the world’s largest solar market.
 That included 6 GW of solar farms - utility-scale, ground-mounted facilities - and 2 GWs of distributed solar energy such as rooftop installations.
 This year, it is talking about adding 14 GWs.